007susan/Name-Parsing/README.md

 # MATLAB
 The program does the following:
-  1. Import the text data into MATLAB
+  1. Import the text data into MATLAB.
   2. Create a GUI that will show the historic occurrences of the user-given name over time.
-Your GUI should include a plot of name occurrences (y-axis) vs year (x-axis) as well as buttons (or drop-down menus, or checkboxes, or any other control structure you prefer) to choose whether to plot the absolute number of occurrences or the popularity percentages
+Your GUI should include a plot of name occurrences (y-axis) vs year (x-axis) as well as buttons (or drop-down menus, or checkboxes, or any other control structure you prefer) to choose whether to plot the absolute number of occurrences or the popularity percentages.
-  3. Plot the appropriate least squares fit line on top of the historic data
+  3. Plot the appropriate least squares fit line on top of the historic data.

 The GUI should be able to refresh whenever the user selects to plot absolute number of occurrences or the popularity percentage.
 The plots should contain all relevant information such as axis labels, title, legend, markers, etc.